davidfoliveira/node-jscrap/README.md

-# jscrap: A very easy-to-use web scrapper
+# jscrap: A very easy-to-use and lighweight web scrapper

 `jscrap` is a very fast and easy-to-use web scrapper for node.js